-- 2010 Students pass a referendum with 71% support establishing a Green Fee that typically generates $500,000 a year in funds for ‘environmental service’ projects on campus and the campus hold first Sustainability Symposium.
+- 2010 Students pass a referendum with 71% support establishing a Green Fee (now Green Fund) that typically generates $500,000 a year in funds for ‘environmental service’ projects on campus and the campus hold first Sustainability Symposium.

-- 2011 The Concho Community Garden, which later becomes the MicroFarm, is established in East Campus with funding from the Green Fee.
+- 2011 The Concho Community Garden, which later becomes the MicroFarm, is established in East Campus with funding from the Green Fee (now Green Fund).

 - 2012 The Orange Bike Project, a student organization that rents bikes to students and was formed within the Campus Environmental Center in 2009, is officially sponsored by Parking & Transportation Services.